-&lt;sup>1 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement.
+1 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement.

-&lt;sup>2 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.
+2 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.

 - 6. As described in ISA (UK) 200 (Revised June 2016),4 the potential effects of inherent limitations are particularly significant in the case of misstatement resulting from fraud.
 The risk of not detecting a material misstatement resulting from fraud may be higher than the risk of not detecting one resulting from error.
 This is where fraud may have involved sophisticated and carefully organized schemes designed to conceal it, such as forgery, deliberate failure to record transactions, or intentional misrepresentations being made to the auditor.
 Such attempts at concealment may be even more difficult to detect when accompanied by collusion.
 Collusion may cause the auditor to believe that audit evidence is persuasive when it is, in fact, false.
 The auditor's ability to detect a fraud is affected by factors such as the skillfulness of the perpetrator, the frequency and extent of manipulation, the degree of collusion involved, the relative size of individual amounts manipulated, and the seniority of those individuals involved.
 While the auditor may be able to identify potential opportunities for fraud to be perpetrated, it may be difficult for the auditor to determine whether misstatements in judgment areas such as accounting estimates are caused by fraud or error. - 7.
-Furthermore, the risk of the auditor not detecting a material misstatement resulting from management fraud is greater than for employee fraud, because management is frequently in a position to directly or indirectly manipulate accounting records, present fraudulent financial information or override controls procedures designed to prevent similar frauds by other employees. - 7.1.
-While, as described above, the risk of not detecting a material misstatement resulting from fraud may be higher than the risk of detecting one resulting from error, that does not diminish the auditor's responsibility to plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement due to fraud.
-Reasonable assurance is a high, but not absolute, level of assurance4a. - 8.
+Furthermore, the risk of the auditor not detecting a material misstatement resulting from management fraud is greater than for employee fraud, because management is frequently in a position to directly or indirectly manipulate accounting records, present fraudulent financial information or override controls designed to prevent similar frauds by other employees. - 7-1.
+While, as described above, the risk of not detecting a material misstatement resulting from fraud may be higher than the risk of not detecting one resulting from error, that does not diminish the auditor's responsibility to plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement due to fraud.
+Reasonable assurance is a high, but not absolute, level of assurance^{4a}. - 8.
 When obtaining reasonable assurance, the auditor is responsible for maintaining professional skepticism throughout the audit, considering the potential for management override of controls and recognizing the fact that audit procedures that are effective for detecting error may not be effective in detecting fraud.
 The requirements in this ISA (UK) are designed to assist the auditor in identifying and assessing the risks of material misstatement due to fraud and in designing procedures to detect such misstatement. - 8a.
-The auditor may have additional responsibilities under law, regulation or relevant ethical requirements regarding an entity's non-compliance with laws and regulations, including fraud, which may differ from or go beyond this and other ISAs (UK), such as: (Ref: Para.
-A5a) - (a) Responding to identified or suspected non-compliance with laws and regulations, including requirements in relation to specific communications with management
+The auditor may have additional responsibilities under law, regulation or relevant ethical requirements regarding an entity's non-compliance with laws and regulations,

-&lt;sup>3 ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK), paragraph A53-A54.
+3 ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK), paragraph A53-A54.

-&lt;sup>4 ISA (UK) 200 (Revised June 2016), paragraph A53.
+4 ISA (UK) 200 (Revised June 2016), paragraph A53.

-&lt;sup>4a ISA (UK) 200 (Revised June 2016), paragraph 5.
+^{4a} ISA (UK) 200 (Revised June 2016), paragraph 5.